 - Securities selection is based on a fundamental approach that involves three steps: - A quantitative analysis to determine the attractiveness of the valuation using multiples tailored to each industry (Enterprise Value/Capital Employed, Enterprise Value/EBITDA, P/E, etc.); - A qualitative analysis based on an understanding of the competitive situation and profitability drivers (supply/demand imbalance, cost-benefit analysis, patents, brands, regulations, etc.); And a qualitative analysis of ESG criteria: the ESG and financial analysis teams, as well as the management teams, are committed to understanding, analysing and assessing the risks and opportunities specific to the business sectors and securities.
 Investment decisions and portfolio management are based on our own financial and extra-financial analyses and on the research of MSCI ESG Research.
-In particular, we use the CSR reports of companies, our discussions in meetings with corporate management teams, the ratings of financial analyses.
+In particular, we use the CSR reports of companies, our discussions in meetings with corporate management teams, the ratings of financial analysts and NGO reports to incorporate as many extra-financial criteria as possible into our convexity analyses.
 In line with the sub-fund's strategy, analysis and portfolio construction will focus on five factors in particular: diversity, women, safety, communities, and people with disabilities.
 An impact indicator is assigned to each of these factors.
-The selection process and stocks held in the portfolio are subject to targets and improvement objectives.
+The selection process and stocks held in the portfolio are subject to targets and improvement chiedtives.
+There is also a mentioring process and an oscial and proteolio are subject to targets.

+and improvement objectives.
 There is also a monitoring process and an escalation procedure in the event of non-compliance with these objectives.

-- If a controversy arises, the teams at Rothschild & Co Asset Management will contact the company within a reasonable timeframe and may revise their investment case. - Most of the added value of the process therefore relies on a bottom-up approach, based on the fundamental analysis of companies, to assess whether the implicit profitability assumptions resulting from the valuation appear justified, overestimated, or underestimated. - A top-down dimension makes it possible to incorporate a number of parameters influencing profitability outlooks for various sectors into the fundamental analysis: interest rates, foreign exchange rates, changes in the demand, etc. It helps identify and cover the risks derived from the bottom-up analysis.
+If a controversy arises, the teams at Rothschild & Co Asset Management will contact the company within a reasonable timeframe and may revise their investment case.

+Most of the added value of the process therefore relies on a bottom-up approach, based on the fundamental analysis of companies, to assess whether the implicit profitability assumptions resulting from the valuation appear justified, overestimated, or underestimated.

+A top-down dimension makes it possible to incorporate a number of parameters influencing profitability outlooks for various sectors into the fundamental analysis: interest rates, foreign exchange rates, changes in the demand, etc. It helps identify and cover the risks derived from the bottom-up analysis.
 Sector allocation results from a comparison between microeconomic and macroeconomic analyses.